 After polishing off my sister’s zucchini pumpkin bread, we decided we should do something with the nine frozen bananas inside her freezer.
 I wanted to do something different.
 Something chocolate-y.
 (Because why leave a loaf pan empty when you could just as easily fill it with something else?)

-I tweaked the recipe found at: http://www.joyofbaking.com/breakfast/ChocolateBananaBread.html to suit my own tastes.
+I tweaked the recipe found at The Joy of Baking to suit my own tastes.
 The result?
-A moist, dessert-y chocolate bread with just a hint of a banana.
-(Even though I added an extra banana.)
+A moist, dessert-y chocolate banana bread.
+I bet you can’t have just one slice!

 - 1 3/4 c. all-purpose flour